ErrorErrorError/PrismUI/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Credits
-- [Stevelacy](https://github.com/stevelacy/msi-keyboard-gui) for the idea creating a gui.
+- [Stevelacy](https://github.com/stevelacy/msi-keyboard-gui) for the inspiration of creating a gui.
 - [Askannz](https://github.com/Askannz/msi-perkeyrgb) for `.perKey` keycodes.
 - [TauAkiou](https://github.com/TauAkiou/msi-perkeyrgb) for their documentation with the effects implementation.
 - [flozz](https://github.com/flozz/rivalcfg) for their color delta calculations.
-- [Matt Chaldwell](https://dribbble.com/mchalwell) for the inspiration of the logo.